-The Literature and Comparative Cultures Major requires twelve term courses, including two required courses (LITR 130 and LITR 140), three courses in a foreign literature, three period courses, and The Senior Essay.
+The Comparative Literature Major requires twelve term courses, including two required courses (LITR 130 and LITR 140), three courses in a foreign literature, three period courses, and The Senior Essay.

-Students also take three elective courses, one of which must include a significant component of literary or cultural theory.
+Among the three elective courses, one must include a significant component of literary or cultural theory.
 Please contact the DUS to discuss what courses may be counted toward this requirement.
 One elective course may be in creative writing or Directed Studies.
 You may download a checklist with the major requirements here.

-LITR 130, How to Read, and LIT140, How to Compare, are required courses for the Literature and Comparative Cultures major, as well as the Comparative Literature major.
-These courses are junior seminars, offered in the fall and spring terms respectively (students may take either course in their sophomore or senior years).
-LITR143 and LIT348 may be substituted for LIT140.
+LITR 130, How to Read, and LITR 140, How to Compare, are required courses for the all four tracks in the Comparative Literature major.
+These courses are seminars offered in the fall and spring terms respectively (students may take either course in their sophomore, junior or senior years).
+LITR 143 and LITR 348 may be substituted for LITR 140.
 Film Track students must complete LITR 143; Translation Track students must complete LITR 348.

 Foreign Literature Requirement

 The experience of reading a foreign literature in the original language enables us to understand the nature of both language and literature more fully.
-Prospective Literature and Comparative Culture majors are strongly encouraged to begin the study of a foreign language and literature as early as possible in their academic careers and to continue such study throughout their time at Yale.
+Prospective Comparative Literature majors are strongly encouraged to begin the study of a foreign language and literature as early as possible in their academic careers and to continue such study throughout their time at Yale.

 All majors are required to take at least three term courses in an ancient or modern foreign literature, in which the literature is read in the original language.
 One of these three courses may award the distributional requirement (L5).
 Up to two courses can be taken at the “basic” literature level (normally equivalent to the third year of language study); however, at least one course must be taken at the “advanced” level (normally equivalent to the fourth year of language study or higher).

 Because both genres and individual works of literature refer to, emulate, challenge, and even rewrite older works and generic conventions, students benefit from acquiring a degree of historical perspective.
-The Literature and Comparative Cultures major and the Comparative Literature major require that all students take one course in three of five historical periods: Antiquity, Medieval, Renaissance, 17th-18th Centuries, and the Modern.
+The Comparative Literature major requires that all students take one course in three of five historical periods: Antiquity, Medieval, Renaissance, 17th-18th Centuries, and the Modern.
 These courses may be drawn from any department in the University, but must be centered on the study of literature or film.